Knowledge BaseKey Resources: what assets power your model?

 • Physical resources: maintenance, insurance and redundancy

-• Financial resources: cash reserves, credit facilities and financial controls
+• Financial resources: cash reserves and credit facilities

 • What single resource, if lost tomorrow, would most threaten your ability to serve customers?